-Thomas Markle, the proud 73-year-old father, was born and raised in the state of Pennsylvania on the East Coast before his job as a cinematographer took him to Los Angeles.
+Mr Markle, the proud father, was born and raised in the state of Pennsylvania on the US' east coast before his job as a cinematographer took him to Los Angeles.

-Markle was the lighting director on daytime medical drama General Hospital (the longest-running American soap opera still in production) when he met Meghan’s mother Doria Ragland, the assistant make-up artist at the studio, in 1979.
-Markle was 12 years older than Ragland; at 6ft 3in, he towered over his 5ft 2in bride.
+Mr Markle was the lighting director on daytime medical drama General Hospital (the longest-running American soap opera still in production) when he met Meghan’s mother Doria Ragland, the assistant make-up artist at the studio, in 1979.
+He was 12 years older than Ragland and, at 6ft 3in, he towered over his 5ft 2in bride.

-In an article written by Miss Markle for Elle UK, she describes her father’s progressive world-view and how it affected his relationship with her mother.
+In an article written for Elle UK, a pr-royal Meghan describes her father’s progressive world-view and how it affected his relationship with her mother.
 “Growing up in a homogeneous community in Pennsylvania, the concept of marrying an African-American woman was not on the cards for my dad,” she writes.